-- Provide smart grid interoperability standards for power system management and operation. - Propagate and promote IEC 61850 as the Smart Grid core communication standard for power system automation of field devices and systems, both within and outside of substations (e.g., for distribution automation, distributed energy resources, monitoring & control in hydroelectric power plants, and wind turbines). - Propagate and promote the use of IEC 61968 and 61970 CIM standards for enterprise-level Smart Grid functions both within an individual utility enterprise as well as between utilities, transmission system operators (TSOs), and regional transmission operators (RTOs).
+- Propagate and promote IEC 61850 as the Smart Grid core communication standard for power system automation of field devices and systems, both within and outside of substations (e.g., for distribution automation, distributed energy resources, monitoring & control in hydroelectric power plants, and wind turbines). - Propagate and promote the use of IEC 61968 and 61970 CIM standards for enterprise-level Smart Grid functions both within an individual utility enterprise as well as between utilities, transmission system operators (TSOs), and regional transmission operators (RTOs).

 IEC 61850 is primarily a global international standard for substation automation.
 Much more than just an open communication protocol, IEC 61850 also covers engineering, maintenance, and test procedures.
 In addition, IEC 61850 models substation equipment and protection and control functions, enabling self-description of connected devices and exchange of information between engineering tools.
-IEC 61850 9-2 standardizes the process by allowing integration of non-conventional instrument transformers (NCIT)-e.g., optical instrument transformers in a fully digital substation.
-Over time, the standard's principles and internal modelling have been expanded and applied to various fields-e.g., IEC 61850 adaptations for distributed energy resources (DER) (IEC 61850-7-420), hydropower (IEC 61850-7-410), and wind turbines (IEC 61400-25), and to transmit synchrophasor information per IEEE C37.118 (IEC 61850-90-5).
-IEC 61850 has also been used for communication between substations (IEC 61850-90-1).
 Development of IEC 61850 is continuing and expanding beyond the substation, as described in the new scope of the standard series second edition IEC 61850 Communication Networks and Systems for Power Utility Automation.